What can you and your community do about gun violence?

 The May 2013 panels covered various public safety and health issues of gun violence, rather than featuring a pro/con debate on gun control.

 With heated issues, it can be hard to know what to believe.
-Sno-Isle Libraries are committed to providing access to a variety of viewpoints through our wide range of resources, including electronic media, books, journals, and programs like this one.
-There's more to explore with these resources:
+Sno-Isle Libraries is committed to providing access to a variety of viewpoints through our wide range of resources, including electronic media, books, journals, and programs like this one.

 MasterFILE Premier Articles, dating back to 1975, covering a broad range of subjects including business, education, health, science and multi-cultural issues—plus a digital image collection of photos, maps, and flags.